plone/training/docs/effective-volto/architecture/configuration.md

 The advantage of the global configuration registry is the simplicity in working with it.

-To use it in your custom code, you simply do:
+To import the singleton object, you simply do:

 ```
 import config from '@plone/volto/registry';